 Sometimes words aren’t enough to describe how something works or will benefit a customer.
 Sometimes, words won’t show you how reliable the product, service, advice or information is.
 Sometimes you just have to see it for yourself to make up your own mind.
 The great thing about the internet is you can do just that!

 People love to see things in action to see how they work.
-Websites are great billboards for videos, pictures, even audio media.
+Websites are great billboards for videos, pictures, and even audio media.
 How much better it is to be able to SHOW people cast-iron proof that YOUR solutions WORK?
 How much more confidence will a visitor have in what you are telling them if you can then show them the results?
-It’s an acknowledged fact that being able to see something in action will sell more product.
+It’s an acknowledged fact that being able to see something in action will sell more products.

 Be More Human

 The internet has been good and bad for both businesses and customers alike.
 Gone are the days when a customer’s only choice was to visit a brick-and-mortar business or not, where they could uncomfortably browse under the hard beady stare of the sales assistant.
 Now, shopping is a much more long-distance affair.
 Customers can browse in the comfort of their own homes and order remotely without ever having to speak to a real person.

 But this kind of shopping doesn’t generate the kind of brand loyalty someone has to personal service or good customer relations.
 Social media provides a perfect outlet for your business to start re-humanising itself again in the minds of customers.
 Strategic targeting marketing through social media is having great results for businesses of all sizes.

 Use Other Media To Get Yourself Heard

 Businesses can be a little shy in telling the world about themselves, not wanting to be seen as blowing their own trumpets.
 So if maybe you are sitting back waiting for someone to come to you and ask if they can write a piece about you.
 Unless you are a global success story, that isn’t likely.